 After many years as a professional dancer with the Merce Cunningham Dance Company, Daniel reinvented himself and became a film producer, editor and director.
-He has since worked on video content for The New York Times, BBC America, IKA Collective, People Magazine, BRIC Arts Media, among others.
-He produced and edited The Avant-Gardener, winner of "Best Experimental Short" at Rhode Island International Film Festival, The International Indie Gathering, and The Worldwide Women's Film Festival, "Best Editor" at The International Indie Gathering, "Best Original Music Score" at The Worldwide Women's Film Festival, and Official Selection at The Jerome Indie Film and Music Festival.
+He has since worked on video content for The New York Times, BBC America, IKA Collective, People Magazine, Michelob Ultra, BRIC Arts Media, among others.
+He produced and edited The Avant-Gardener, which played in over 50 festivals worldwide and won nearly as many awards, including multiple “Best Editor” and “Best Experimental Short” awards.
 Other producing credits include 2 Girls 1 Show, a comedy series featured on Elizabeth Banks' comedy platform WHOHAHA, Action/USA, a series of educational films for Klett, The BBC America's coverage of the NY Comic Con at Madison Square Garden and The Jacob K. Javits Convention Center and Ninety Days in Nîmes, a documentary in France about the struggles of collaboration in the dance world.
 He worked as Production Manager for Fernwood Productions under the direction of Peter Fernberger, where he worked for clients such as TruTV, WE tv, Rob Zombie, BBC America, and Dr. Joel Fuhrman.
-Daniel is currently in post-production on his second documentary film about two stars from the Paris Opera entitled, Breaking the Barre.
-He spent a month in Paris filming two of the Paris Opera's most treasured and revolutionary dancers from the 1960's through the 1990's, as well as the directors and major players of many of Paris' finest dance institutions.
+Daniel is currently the Director of Media for the Merce Cunningham Trust.

-Daniel produces, shoots and edits promotional material for the Conservatory of Dance at SUNY Purchase.
+Daniel produces, shoots and edits promotional material for the Conservatory of Dance at SUNY Purchase, and Hunter College.
 His short film, A Glorious Run was shown at the Made in New York Filmmaker Showcase, The Schlingel International Film Festival in Germany, The Detmold International Short Film Festival, and won runner up for best comedic edit in the Maine Media Workshop's Creative Storytelling Contest.
 Other directing credits include video for The Merce Cunningham Trust and The Martha Hill Dance Fund.

 He directed and produced a live evening tribute to the late Kazuko Hirabayashi for which he directed and edited documentary material and which included live performances by the Alvin Ailey American Dance Theater, American Ballet Theater, Merce Cunningham Dance Company, Martha Graham Dance Company, Abraham.In.Motion, Batsheva Dance Company/Ohad Naharin, among others.